 Fine-Tune Your IT Asset Visibility with Qualys for GDPR Compliance

 With this expansive and complete view, you can see the internal IT asset landscape where all your customers’ data is stored, processed, accessed and transmitted.
-With this foundation, you can start to get clarity and understanding into the many moving parts involved in collecting and processing PII.
+With this foundation, you can start to get clarity and understanding into the many moving parts involved in collecting and processing personal data.
 As you identify, document and map these data flows, you can further develop your GDPR readiness efforts accordingly.

 Read Other Posts in the Countdown to GDPR Series: